Facts that you should know:

 Update your Researcher profile from time to time: Web of Science will not map articles to your Researcher profile automatically.
 When users search for your publications in WoS with your ResearcherID, they are actually retrieving the publication list maintained by you in your Researcher profile.
 Therefore, to enable users to locate all your WoS publications by means of your ResearcherID, you need to keep your profile up to date.
 This will also ensure that the citation metrics you generate from your Researcher profile cover all your works without omission.

-ResearcherID is not a must for integration with Web of Science: Web of Science has now enhanced its functionality by including ORCID information in its database with monthly update.
-For authors without a ResearcherID, their works can now be searched in Web of Science by means of their ORCID iD as long as they have maintained their ORCID publication list.
+ResearcherID is not the only author ID for searching Web of Science but ORCID too: Web of Science will automatically scan your ORCID record (with visibility set as public) to look for matched publications, grab your ORCID iD to enrich the matched publication records in its database to enable searching of your Web of Science publications with your ORCID iD.
+Therefore, for authors without a ResearcherID, their works can still be searched in Web of Science by means of their ORCID iD as long as they have maintained their ORCID publication list.